GuoliangLi-HZAU/BatMeth2/README.md

 - ./configure
 - make
-- make copy

-If your do not need process file of gzip format, you can install the tools:
-- ./configure
-- make nogzip
-- make copy-nogzip
+- make install

 e) The binary of BatMeth2 will be created in bin/

-BUILDING INDEX
+Building index
 -------

 a) Have a fasta-formatted reference file ready